Ultimate Johnstown Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-Cash-on-cash return is a method to evaluate the value of an investment plan.
-Divide the Net Operating Income (NOI) by the amount of cash used.
-The result comes as a percentage.
-The higher the percentage, the sooner your invested cash will be returned and you’ll begin gaining profits.
-If you get financing for a portion of the investment amount and spend less of your own money, you will receive a higher cash-on-cash return.
+Cash-on-cash return is a method to estimate the value of an investment plan.
+Divide the Net Operating Income (NOI) by the total amount of cash put in.
+The answer is a percentage.
+When a venture is high-paying enough to return the amount invested promptly, you'll get a high percentage.
+If you take a loan for a fraction of the investment and put in less of your own funds, you will realize a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates